craig-willis/icasa/docs/variables.md

 ## BETYdb: Traits and Variables

-BETYdb models variables and traits explicitly.
+BETYdb models variables, traits and methods explicitly.
 Units are an attribute of a variable.

 ### Variables
 According to the BETYdb [schema](https://www.betydb.org/schemas), variables have the following primary attributes: